 4. Commenting: on the day of the hop, please visit and comment on at least 8 other blogs in the hop.
 The more comments you give; the more you’ll receive in return.
 Either on the day of the hop or in the days following it, please visit all those who commented on your post and add a comment to their post.
 The only exception is if you feel morally or ethically unable to do so.
 The idea is if everyone is returning comments, you should get as many comments as you gave or close to.
 If I’m made aware that a participant is generally not following this rule, they will be removed from the hop.
 To make it easier for participants to return your comment, a useful tip is to leave your URL in the comment.
 Bonus tip: make sure your Gravatar is linked to your website.
 This makes it easier for WordPress bloggers to find you.

 5. Inappropriate content: this is a safe space for learning and engagement.
-If I am made aware that the content of your website or social media is discriminatory or xenophobic, you will be removed from the hop.
-You will not be removed if your content promotes healthy discussion of topics such as diversity, privilege, or cultural appropriation.
+If I am made aware that content on your website, social media, or elsewhere is oppressive, discriminatory, or xenophobic, you will be removed from the hop.
+You will not be removed if your content promotes valid, informed discussion of topics such as diversity, oppression, privilege, or cultural appropriation.

 6. Permitted self-promotion: non-lengthy self-promotion is permitted.

 7. Include hop name in post title: please include #AuthorToolboxBlogHop or ‘Author Toolbox Blog Hop’ or ‘Author Toolbox’ or some variation in the title, so other participants know which post to click into.
 You don’t have to include the hashtag when posting to social media, but I recommend it; it’s how we find, like, and repost/retweet each other’s posts around social media.